Park County Fairplay DUI Defense Attorney

 URGENT DMV DEADLINES (Department of Motor Vehicles)

-When stopped by a state trooper, police officer, or a sheriff deputy for DUI in the towns of Fairplay, Alma, Hartsel, Guffey and surrounding areas that officer may invoke Colorado’s Express Consent law.
+When stopped by a law enforcement officer for DUI in the towns of Fairplay, Alma, Hartsel, Guffey and surrounding areas that officer may invoke Colorado’s Express Consent law.
 It states that if the officer has a reason to believe that you are impaired by alcohol or drugs while driving then you must take a test of your breath, blood, or urine or lose your driving license and privilege to drive for one year.
 A failed breath test or a refusal to take a test will trigger the issuance of an Express Consent Affidavit and Notice of Revocation.
 You MUST READ the information contained in this administrative document CLOSELY.
 You have a seven (7) day DEADLINE to make a written request for an administrative hearing or lose your driving license and privilege to drive on the eighth (8th) day following the date of the notice based on the Order of Revocation.
 Upon filing a written request for hearing you will be issued a temporary driving permit that will be good for up to sixty (60) days or the date of the hearing, whichever occurs first.

 The written request for hearing should be filed at your local DMV driver’s license office to have your temporary permit to drive issued immediately.
 They will assist you if you bring the Express Consent Affidavit and Notice of Revocation to them.
 THEY WILL ASK if you want the arresting officer present for the hearing.
 This is a VERY IMPORTANT question.
 WE NEED TO TALK about how you will answer it before you are faced with this decision so call 888-DAN-SHIP (888-326-7447).
 If you do not know where to locate the local DMV public office, give us a call.